COST: Registration price is now $305. Get your spot before prices go up!

 WHERE: Fairfield Inn and Suites, Bremerton, WA.
-Special Group rates will be available – please watch this space for a link.
+Special Group rates available.
+Book Now!

 WHY: Our Three-Day Critique Workshop is an opportunity for you to submit the first 4000 words of your novel, short story, or whatever project you are working on, for critique in a group of up to 8 peers led by an industry professional.
 While we are always looking for ways to expand our horizons, this particular workshop still tends to focus on sci-fi & fantasy.
 Even if you write in other genres, you can still benefit from our workshop but please be aware that much of the material is from a SFF lens.